clean-sys/musicbee-rich-presence/README.md

-# Enhanced Rich Presence for MusicBee
+# Enhanced Rich Presence for MusicBee (Archived)

+Due to not having enough time to work on this and noticing there is a more robust plugin already being consistantly worked on this repo is now archived, no further commits will be made.
+Feel free to check out https://github.com/sll552/DiscordBee.

 This plugin allows you to share your currently playing song, time remanining, play status, and automatically upload artworks for use on Discord.